 The least-visited part of Somerville is tucked away behind the Maitland building beside the Margaret Thatcher Conference Centre.
 'DHQ', as it is known, is one of the newest buildings in the college and is reserved for undergraduates in their third or fourth year of study.
 The area is named after Dorothy Hodgkin, an alumnus of the college who discovered the vitamin B12 and was awarded a Nobel Prize.
 The building comprises modern "flats", which each have a kitchen and can house either 2 or 4 students.

-Somerville has two Common Rooms- one located in Vaughan and one in Park.
+Somerville has a common room located in Vaughan.
 Vaughan common room is mainly frequented by Freshers and is a popular post-bop drinking spot.

 Library and Computing